DRAGONTOS/pve-docker/README.md

 ```

 ## Testing
-Now that they are built, go back to the root (aka cd ../) and run this:
+Now that they are built you can run this:
 ```bash
 docker compose up
 ```